 Crossing institutional boundaries to improve human health and healthcare delivery, regional partners are working together to facilitate and promote unique opportunities including drug developments, integrative genomics, advanced magnetic resonance imaging and participant populations having disparities in clinical outcomes.

-Dr. Mark Gillespie, professor and chair of pharmacology at the USA College of Medicine, serves as the site lead and principle investigator for USA Health.
+Dr. Mark Gillespie, professor and chair of pharmacology at the USA College of Medicine, serves as the site lead and principal investigator for USA Health.
 “The impact of this partner network is far reaching, extending into both patient care and health care provider education” he said.
 “It will provide additional opportunities for advanced training for medical students, residents, faculty members, and help students across the entire range of health care professions.”

 Dr. Gillespie said the CCTS also supports a number of core resources at USA Health, which directly benefits the patient population.
 “The partnership has led to our involvement in the All of Us Program and the Alabama Genomic Health Initiative,” he said.
 “Both programs allow constituents in our service areas to have their genomes sequenced.
 The accessible data provides useful information that can be shared with primary care providers for wellness preservation.”